 - Another of the holiday travel tips that’s never been heard before by anyone under 100 years old is that you’ll need to make sure you understand any and all self-quarantine rules that are in place in your destination and plan to follow them accordingly.
 It would be awfully disappointing to land at your destination and find out that you’ll spend your entire vacation inside one hotel room.
 Plan ahead so that this doesn’t surprise you.

 - It also seems strange that among this year’s holiday travel tips is the idea that you need to be ready to not travel, because of any of the reasons above.
 If the number of cases spike during the holidays and places and/or airlines shut down, there’s nothing you can do about that except accept it.
 That’s not fun, but once again it’s outside your realm of control.
-Plan your trip and have fun doing so, but don’t get your hopes up too high that it’s definitely going to happen.
+Plan your trip and have fun doing so, but also understand that everything may not go according to plan.

 - Finally, among the most important holiday travel tips for this year is do what you can to purchase airline tickets that are refundable or transferable and reserve lodging that allows for cancellations.
 It’d be one thing to find out just before your trip that you’re not going to be able to go, but entirely another to find out that you still have to eat that cost.